reimagined/resolve/docs/manage-application.md

 npx resolve-module-admin read-models list
 ```

-For the full list of supported commands, refer to the [NPM package's description](https://github.com/reimagined/resolve/tree/master/packages/modules/resolve-module-admin#readme).
+For the full list of supported commands, refer to the [NPM package's description](https://github.com/reimagined/resolve/tree/master/packages/modules/resolve-module-admin#readme) or use the `--help` option in the console.